- What are Rights of Nature?

-Under the current system of law in almost every country, nature is considered to be property.
+Under the current system of law in western and industrialised nations, nature is legally treated as human property.
 Something that is considered property confers upon the property owner the right to damage or destroy it.
-Thus, those who “own” wetlands, forestland, and other ecosystems and natural communities, are largely permitted to use them however they wish, even if that includes destroying the health and well-being of nature.
+Thus, those who “own” wetlands, forests, and other ecosystems and natural communities, are often permitted to use them however they wish, even if that includes destroying the health and well-being of nature.
 When we talk about the Rights of Nature, it means recognizing that ecosystems and natural communities are not merely property that can be owned.
 Rather, they are entities that have an independent and inalienable right to exist and flourish.
 Laws recognizing the Rights of Nature change the status of ecosystems and natural communities to being recognized as rights-bearing entities.
 As such, they have rights that can be enforced by people, governments, and communities on behalf of nature.

 Rights of Nature laws prohibit human activities that would interfere with the ability and rights of ecosystems and natural communities to exist and flourish.
 These laws transform the status of nature from being regarded as property to being rights-bearing.

 In fact, these laws change the status of property law.
 Rights of Nature laws eliminate the authority of a property owner to interfere with the functioning of ecosystems and natural communities that depend upon that property for their existence.
 They do not stop development; rather, they stop development and use of property that interferes with the existence and vitality of those ecosystems.

 Under Rights of Nature laws: